BreitBits/BreitBits/README.md

 - ⚡ Fun fact: ...
 -->

-## MG PSYCHOLOGY AND WEB DEVELOPER
+## ABOUT
 ### INTERESTS🚀
+My formation is MG Psychology and the basics in web developer.
+I´m interested in continue learning in the skin of any company and deep in the programming.
-Collaborate with projects linked to Solutions in:
+I´d like Collaborate with projects linked to Solutions in:

 - Mental Health Coaching for Programmers🤹‍♀️
 - Web Development in Psychoeducational Health care programs and universities🏅